Nekomancer834/ConnectX/srs_filled_out.md

 ### 1.1 Purpose

-Connect X Go 0.01b a game for 2-6 people where they try to get 4 of their in a row with an added difficulty of a GO feature.
+Connect X Go 1.0 is a game for 2-6 people where they try to get 4 of their pieces in a row with an added difficulty of a GO feature.
 The GO feature will add more difficulty and complexity as the player count rises.
-If a player’s piece is surrounded by 4 other player’s pieces and one is a GO piece, the center piece is converted.
+If a player’s piece is surrounded by 4 other player’s pieces and one is a GO piece, the center piece is converted to the surrounding color.

 ### 1.2 Document Conventions